-On January 17, 2014 Governor Edmund G. Brown has declared a drought emergency throughout California, April 25th, 2014 proclaimed that a State of Emergency continues to exist including a call for a mandatory statewide reduction of up to 36% in some areas depending on 2013 usage and amount of service connections within the agencies boundary.
-He has also called for water agencies to develop and implement their own drought contingency plans to head off water restrictions later on.
-Meiners Oaks Water District completed its plan in August 2014, which can be found on our website.
+On January 17, 2014 Governor Edmund G. Brown has declared a drought emergency throughout California, April 25th, 2014 proclaimed that a State of Emergency continues to exist including a call for a mandatory statewide reduction of up to 36% in some areas depending on 2013 usage and amount of service connections within the agencies boundary while Executive Orders B-26-14, B-28-14, B-29-15, B-36-15 and B-37-16 are to remain in full force.
+Governor Brown also called for water agencies to develop and implement their own Drought Contingency Plans to implement water restrictions later on.
+Meiners Oaks Water District completed its plan in August 2014 and is currently being updated for 2016.
+A draft of our Drought Contingency Plan can be found on our website for public comment.

-Meiners Oaks Water District would like to remind its customers that a phase 2 water shortage has been declared requesting that every customer reduce their water consumption by 25%.
+Meiners Oaks Water District would like to remind its customers that a phase 3 water shortage has been declared requesting that every customer reduce their water consumption by 30%.
+Lake Casitas is currently measuring at 39.6% of its capacity.
 This will help reduce the strain on our wells and lower the amount of water that would need to be purchased from Lake Casitas.
 It is a precious natural resource that we cannot afford to waste.
-We would also like to remind everyone that this has been another below normal year for rainfall at 13.84".
+We would also like to remind everyone that this has been another below normal year for rainfall at 14.01".
 This means that we all should pay close attention to the amount we all use from day to day indoor and outdoor.
 So please keep in mind to use positive shut off valves when washing your car or watering your plants or garden.
 Use low flow shower heads and faucets.
 Low flow toilets are also a big water saver.
-If you cannot afford low flow toilets or any of the many other water saving devices available to you, as a customer of Meiners Oaks Water District, you are eligible for rebates from Casitas Municipal Water District as a Meiners Oaks Water District customer.
+If you cannot afford low flow fixtures or any of the many other water saving devices available to you, as a customer of Meiners Oaks Water District, you are eligible for rebates from Casitas Municipal Water District as a Meiners Oaks Water District customer.
 At this point in the year our well levels are very low, if the weather doesn't become more cooperative in the upcoming years water levels will drop and conditions will become very severe.
 So please remember to conserve our precious resource.
 Another way to save water is to use smart controllers for your irrigation valves.
 They are available through Casitas Municipal Water rebate program and most irrigation supply houses.
 Let Casitas Water know that you are one of our customers and present them a water bill from our district and they will take it from there.
 Please contact Ron Merckling at 649-2251 EXT.
 118 for more information.